 We got in touch with the ICO for some advice.
 At the moment, they are suggesting to carry on as normal.
 They’re working with the government to look at how this ruling is going to affect us going forward.

-The last update at the time of posting was on the 27th July.
-You can read that here
+The last update at the time of posting was on the 27th July 2020 but get in touch with them directly if you want to check on updates.

 A bit about Mailerlite